stevencombs/retrocombs.github.io/apple.md

 I'm an unabashed Apple fan.
 Anyone who knows me understands this and knows at any time I probably have a Mac or iOS device on hand.
 Will you find a similar Windows page on this site, no way!
 What about Linux? <a href="linux.html">You betcha!</a>

-Below is my collection of posts that I often create to assist my friends and family who are Mac users:
+Below are posts that I create to assist my friends and family who are Mac and/or iOS device users:

 <ul id="blog-posts" class="posts">
 {% for post in site.categories.apple %}